 • Double-sided adhesive tape is a smart method for quick installation and protects the copper tape against underlaying concrete.
 The tape is available in two widths, 25 and 50 mm and on 50 m rolls.

 • Printed Warning Tape (PWT) is used to tape down copper tape cable to the floor and can also be used in combination with double-sided adhesive tape and spray glue.
-It functions as a protective layer with warning text to reduce the risk of the cable being cut or damaged when laying the floor covering.
+The warning tape serves as additional protection to reduce the risk of the cable being cut or damaged when laying the floor covering.
 The tape is available in two widths, 50 and 75 mm on 50 m rolls.

 Termination of flat copper tape

 Before connecting the copper tape to the amplifier loop terminal output, it must be terminated to a standard round cable.
 An easy way to do this and a good alternative to solder jointing is to use a terminal clip that is fastened with a crimping tool, both on the copper tape and the connecting cable.
 We offer both the crimping tool and bags with 40 clips.

 On site planning

 Measure the background noise with a FSM 2.0 field strength meter, a professional stand-alone measuring instrument for installers, sound engineers and technical staff.